houndstooth/houndstoothcraft/CONTRIBUTING.md

     You will also have to add `[_: string]: any,` to the anonymous overwriting type to allow these properties to exist.

     Of course if the `Overwrite` already exists, you can simply add to it.

-5) It will no longer suffice for the `existingSettingsNamesToPathsMap` to merely be the result of a call to `buildSettingsNamesToPathsMap`.
-It will now have to be expanded into a object which spreads said results along with spreads `submoduleOfExistingSettingsNamesToPathsMap`.
-This is to let the submodule's names-to-paths-map pass through the parent modules until it reaches the right place in `store/types.ts`.
-This is the same rationale as step 3.
-And again, like in step 4, if this is not the first submodule, you can expect to find `existingSettingsNamesToPathsMap` to already be the result of combining spreads.

 ## adding a new type